gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Wang2000">

 Wang, J., P. Cieplak, and P. A. Kollman.
 2000.
-“How Well Does a Restrained Electrostatic Potential (RESP) Model Perform in Calculating Conformational Energies of Organic and Biological Molecules?” *J. Comp.
+"How Well Does a Restrained Electrostatic Potential (RESP) Model Perform in Calculating Conformational Energies of Organic and Biological Molecules?" *J. Comp.
-Chem.* 21 (12): 1049–74.
+Chem.* 21 (12): 1049-74.

 .. raw:: html